maximum-c/maximum-c/README.md

 - 🌱 I’m studying Data Science and Artificial Intelligence @ Uni Saarland 🇩🇪
 - 💬 I speak both English and German
 - 💻 I code in Python and SQl
-- 👀 Check out my Share of Search Project
+- 👀 Check out my Pinned Repos
 <!--
 **maximum-c/maximum-c** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.